Berkeley Interactive Theater

 Interactive Theater Company

-Since Summer of 2011, for the last 3 and ½ years, ITP has continued to secure grant opportunities and paid requests to serve the campus in a variety of forms.
+Beginning in the Summer of 2011, ITP continued with individual workshop requests to serve the campus in a variety of forms.
 While the work no longer had an academic course home, we continued to do the work as a paid theater company while promoting the work, building relationships, and seeking additional funding in hopes to re-institute the course.
 Without a community of trained diversity education actors in a course to draw from, we now needed to pay students and alumni actors for their work outside of the classroom.
 Thus was born the Interactive Theater Company.
 It was at this time Maria and Michael invited Louel Señores, one of our longtime actor-educators and talented writers, to join our creative team more formally to collaborate with us in script development and workshop presentations.

 The Advisory Board was never fully activated in the midst of the actual work being done by the now Interactive Theater Company, especially when the Office of the Vice Chancellor of Equity and Inclusion’s request for the course’s future funding during a belt-tightening period of UC history became less likely.
-Yet, we continue to communicate with former Advisory Board members and receive their support in the form of references and campus contacts.
+We continued to communicate with former Advisory Board members and receive their support in the form of references and campus contacts.

 Berkeley Interactive Theater

-ITC provided “standardized patient” actors and theater scripting/training resources as part of a grant awarded to 5 medical programs in the Bay Area (including UCSF/UCB Joint Medical Program).
+In 2013-14, ITC began increased and regular collaborations with new partners outside of the University of California.
+We changed our name to Berkeley Interactive Theater (BIT) as a result of this broader scope in our work.
+BIT provided “standardized patient” actors and theater scripting/training resources as part of a grant awarded to 5 medical programs in the Bay Area (including UCSF/UCB Joint Medical Program).
 We did this work over the course of a year at Samuel Merritt University’s state-of-the-art medical education facility.
-In Summer 2014, we created interactive theater trainings for The Claremont Colleges, in southern California, training nearly 250 faculty members in diversity awareness and multicultural skills for educators over 2 days of workshops.
-We have changed our name to Berkeley Interactive Theater as a result of this broader scope in our work.
+In Summer 2014, we created interactive theater trainings for The Claremont Colleges, in southern California, training 250 faculty members in diversity awareness and multicultural skills for educators over 2 days of workshops.

-Also in Summer 2014, Theater 114 – Interactive Theater: Acting for Social Change was reintroduced into the curriculum as a Summer Session course in TDPS.
-We worked in collaboration with Susan Carlson at the University of California Office of the President (UCOP) to write scripts and develop scripts that may be used in the Training Sessions for Chairs and Deans in the STEM departments on all 10 UC campuses.
+Also in Summer 2014, Chair Catherine Cole (TDPS) re-introduced the Theater 114 – Interactive Theater: Acting for Social Change course into the curriculum as a Summer Session course in TDPS.
+We worked in collaboration with Susan Carlson at the University of California Office of the President (UCOP) to write scripts and develop scripts that were used in the Training Sessions for Chairs and Deans in the STEM departments on all 10 UC campuses.
 (Edith Ng has been hired to coordinate on this special project with Susan.)
-We collaborated with UCOP to research, write, develop, and perform new scripts that address the racial and gender micro-aggressions and hostile climate conditions facing Post-Doctoral employees in the UC system, especially in regard to advancement.
+We collaborated with UCOP to research, write, develop, and perform new scripts that address the racial and gender bias and aggressions and hostile climate conditions facing Post-Doctoral employees in the UC system, especially in regard to advancement.
 Similarly, we partnered with International House using the same process to develop scripts to be used in Summer 2015 to train new international students on cultural sensitivity.
-Theater 114 will be offered again in Summer 2015.
+In Summer 2016, we partnered with Berkeley’s Homeless Action Center to engage the concerns around housing insecurity.
+In Summer 2017, we again worked with International House on international student issues in the university and in this country.
+In Summer 2108, we worked with the Staff Alliance for Disability Access (SADA) to create theater pieces that address the realities of difference on this campus.
+In Summer 2019, we worked on a range of concerns generated by the students that they had personally encountered on campus.
+In Summer 2020, the course